Set me as a seal upon your heart, as a seal upon your arm;

 What does this mean for the practice of marriage at Hoversten Chapel at Augsburg?
 The Campus Ministry Office, leaning into our Lutheran traditional and biblical understanding of God’s love in Christ, honors and celebrates the ELCA’s 2009 social statement, Human Sexuality: Gift and Trust.
 After years of careful discernment, study, and prayer around issues of sexuality, the ELCA adopted this statement that permits congregations and worshiping communities and their clergy to bless permanent life-long same-gender relationships if they believe God is calling them to do so.
 The Campus Ministry Office believes God is doing just that!

-As a “Reconciling in Christ” community and institution, Augsburg College and the Campus Ministry Office strive to support lesbian, gay, bisexual, transgender, queer, intersex, and asexual individuals and their families as full participants in the life of the church.
-Therefore, our practice of marriage includes welcoming same-gender couples to be married at Hoversten Chapel on the campus of Augsburg College.
+As a “Reconciling in Christ” community and institution, Augsburg University and the Campus Ministry Office strive to support lesbian, gay, bisexual, transgender, queer, intersex, and asexual individuals and their families as full participants in the life of the church.
+Therefore, our practice of marriage includes welcoming same-gender couples to be married at Hoversten Chapel on the campus of Augsburg University.
 This is a legal reality in the State of Minnesota as of August 1, 2013; we welcome and celebrate this new legal reality in our state as we offer pastoral and community support to all God’s children who desire to enter into the public, covenantal relationship of marriage.

-Therefore, the Campus Ministry Office of Augsburg College steeped in the Lutheran tradition and living into the “Reconciling in Christ” commitment will recognize, host, and allow its ordained clergy to preside at same-gender marriages, following the same policies and procedures used for opposite-gender marriages in our church and in accordance with the laws of the State of Minnesota.
+Therefore, the Campus Ministry Office of Augsburg University steeped in the Lutheran tradition and living into the “Reconciling in Christ” commitment will recognize, host, and allow its ordained clergy to preside at same-gender marriages, following the same policies and procedures used for opposite-gender marriages in our church and in accordance with the laws of the State of Minnesota.